Great to have you here, music lovers, thrill seekers, sports fans all across the EIB network and the fruited plane.

 So this is real.

-There should be a concern, but it's contained the specific family members and close friends at this moment.
+There should be a concern, but it's contained to specific family members and close friends at this moment.

 Now, if I'm reading this right, we're being told that a relative of the first patient might have also contracted Ebola.

-And we're being told that it is hard to get from the UK telegraph.
+And we're being told that it is hard to get.

-This minor detailed that the first Ebola victim was sent home with antibiotics because the doctors didn't recognize it at first.
+This minor detail that the first Ebola victim was sent home with antibiotics because the doctors didn't recognize it at first.

 And we got the serum, except we're out of it.